The Maximum Number of Pentagons in a Planar Graph: Proof of the main result

-\textbf{Case 2.} Suppose $G$ has a vertex $v$ of degree 3, and let $\{v_1,v_2,v_3\}$ be its neighborhood.
-Then $v_1v_2v_3v_1$ is a triangle, and we will assume $v$ is in the interior of the triangle.
-The number of five cycles in $G$ containing $v$ is precisely the number of 4-vertex paths with end vertices in $N(v)$.
-Let $G'$ be the graph induced by $G[V\setminus{v}]$.
+Let $\{v_1,v_2,v_3\}$ be the neighborhood of $v$.
+Then $v_1v_2v_3v_1$ is a triangle, and we will assume $v$ is in the interior of the triangle of the plane graph $G$.
+Let $G'$ be the graph induced by $G[V(G) \setminus \{v\}]$.
+The number of $5$-cycles in $G$ containing $v$ is precisely the number of paths of length~$3$ with end vertices in~$N(v)$.
+Note that, the vertices of $N(v)$ are the vertices of a triangular face in $G'$, so we may apply Lemma~\ref{triangle} for the face $G'[N(v)]$ in $G'$.
+We now consider two subcases depending on whether or not there exists a vertex distinct from $v$ adjacent to all three vertices of $N(v)$ in $G$.